 Depending on the number of SKUs you sell, uploading products into your ecommerce solution can be a time-consuming task.
 At business.com they mention that turnkey website providers have built-in apps that walk you through the process of uploading products with options such as sizes and colors.
 If you decide to build your website in-house, there are software packages that you can integrate yourself.

 If you don’t yet have an accounting solution, look for one with a robust set of tools that meet your needs.
+It can make a difference if you are doing business as an individual or if you have determined that an LLC is right for you.
 Beyond just balancing your books, today’s accounting solutions can give you the ability to perform a wide range of tasks:

 - Send invoices and get paid online: Great for service-based businesses.
 Most packages give you capability to customize your invoices for a professional look.